Facepunch/chippy-docs/docs/tutorials.md

 # Overview

-There are a lot of possibilities for customization with Chippy workshop levels, from the bosses and bullet patterns to the player handling and dynamic songs.
+There are a lot of possibilities for customization with Chippy workshop levels.
+Creating new bosses... bullet patterns... player handling... dynamic songs.

 Instead of trying do it all from scratch, it's probably best to start with an existing boss and the default player, while editing some patterns and experimenting.